 Cage observed that the breadth and variety of Harrison’s music make it “resemble a river in delta.”
 He concluded that:

-LiStening to it we becOme oceaN.
+LiStening to it

 “So you’re already composing a symphonic ocean,” Steve said.
 “Maybe for a smaller orchestra you could go ahead and compose that river in delta.”